DevanB/devanb/README.md

 I’m Devan, a passionate leader, developer, and designer based in sunny Orlando, Florida.

-NOTE: As of April 2025, I am seeking employment.
-Please [reach out via email](mailto:devan@devanb.us) if you are in need of a software engineering leader or upper-level (staff, principal) engineer!
+NOTE: As of April 2025, I am seeking employment in the software engineering leader or upper-level (staff, principal) engineer space.
+You can find my resume on my [here](https://devanb.us/resume.pdf).
+Please [reach out via email](mailto:devan@devanb.us) or [LinkedIn](https://www.linkedin.com/in/devanb/) if you are interested!

 ## 🙋 About Me